 See how AirComfy fares in my best travel pillows comparison page.

 The pillow comes in Black or Taupe.
-It arrives in its travel packsack, complete with a carabiner (called a “luggage clip”) so you have several options for ways to carry it with you.
+It arrives in its travel packsack, complete with a carabiner (called a “luggage clip”) so there are several options for ways to carry it while traveling.

 To be honest I got impatient and decided to let it half self-inflate and half inflate myself by blowing into the pillow’s valve.
 Unlike the SkyRest pillow that has a valve that doesn’t let air escape during inflation, I lost a lot of air in the pillow in between breaths with this pillow.

-The elastic band attached to the pillow is adjustable and allows you to strap it to a headrest.
+The elastic band attached to the pillow is adjustable and allows it to be strapped to the headrest.
 I tested mine in the car but I think it could work well on a plane or train.
 This allows the pillow to be anchored to the headrest.

-If you have the opportunity to recline, I think this pillow could be even more comfortable.
-It has a small inward slop in the center, which stops your head from tilting to the side.
+If there is an opportunity to recline, I think this pillow could be even more comfortable.
+It has a small inward slop in the center, which stops the head from tilting to the side.
 Side sleepers won’t get a ton out of this feature as it is subtle, but it works.